This year is my second Pride Month. And while we do this every year

 My usual design process often starts this way.
 I gather a bunch of

-I like.
-Fortunately, my website is first and foremost a creative
+think I like.
+Fortunately, my website is first and foremost a

-expedition before it is a marketing strategy, so I don’t have to worry
+creative expedition before it is a marketing strategy, so I don’t

-that much about retention and clicks from potential recruiters and
+have to worry that much about retention and clicks from potential

 At this stage, I fire up my website repository.
 My website is built